.jpg)

 You and your ecommerce payment provider must be PCI compliant, which means you’ll need to adhere to regulations set by the payment card industry that safeguard online payment security.
 This includes ensuring your systems are secure against breaches through the use of firewalls and password protection, using encryption when transmitting customer data, maintaining anti-virus software, keeping all systems properly updated, and testing for vulnerabilities.
 It is mandatory for merchants and payment processors accepting online payments to meet these standards.

 Tokenization involves replacing sensitive credit or debit card information, such as the Primary Account Number (PAN), with a completely unique token that is unable to be exploited by criminals.
-When a customer wants to make a payment, the token replaces the card in the transaction, ensuring vulnerable information is never exposed to fraudsters.
+When a customer wants to make a payment, the token replaces the card data in the transaction, ensuring vulnerable information is never exposed to fraudsters.
 This, of course, helps to reduce fraud but also improves the customer payment experience because the card network takes on the responsibility of keeping the token updated with current details, even when the card is replaced.
 This means less effort on the customer’s part, and increases acceptance rates by ensuring there’s always a valid card on file.
 It’s also great for subscription businesses as it makes repeat payments more convenient.

-Success in Ecommerce payments is absolutely dependent on meeting rigorous security standards.
+Success in ecommerce payments is absolutely dependent on meeting rigorous security standards.

 To process payments safely on your website, you need a secure sockets layer (SSL) certificate.
 This certificate adds a layer of security by encrypting customer information during online communication and transactions and protecting sensitive data from unauthorized access.